ArkProjectNFTs/ark-project/packages/deployer/README.md

 ## Running & deploying ArkProject locally

+**1. Build the Starknet contracts:**

+`cd contracts`
+`scarb build --workspace`

-**Install the dependencies:**
+**2. Install the dojo dependencies:**
 Follow the dojo installation guide: https://book.dojoengine.org/getting-started/quick-start.html

-**Use the following command:**

-Start a katana for starknet with the previously installed dojo katana
+**3. Start a katana for starknet**
+With the previously installed dojo, start katana using the following command:

 `katana`

-Deploy all Starknet contracts on katana
+**4. Deploy all Starknet contracts on katana**

 `pnpm run deploy:starknet:all`

+or

+`pnpm run deploy:starknet`

+and

+`pnpm run deploy:starknet:tokens`

-Start Solis
+**5. Start the Solis L3 sequencer:**

-`RUST_LOG=trace cargo run -p solis -- --messaging ./messaging.local.json --dev`
+`cargo run -p solis -- --messaging ./messaging.local.json --dev` (the messaging.local.json file should be relative to your network, in our case local)

 **Deploy Solis contracts using:**

 `pnpm run deploy:solis`

 You can now use the SDK locally

+check the examples in the `packages/core` folder